saracarsanaro/genome-analysis/NGS_tools.md

 BEDtools and SAMtools are also available via Galaxy.

 ### t-SNE
+t-distributed Stochastic Neighboring Embedding (t-SNE) is a dimensionality reduction technique that calculates conditional probabilities and similarity.
 [t-SNE in R](./files/t-SNE.md)

 ### UMAP
+A Uniform Manifold Approximation and Projection (UMAP) is a dimensionality reduction technique based in Riemannian geometry and algebraic topology.
+It constructs a fuzzy topological plot of data and optimizes low dimensional representation.
+It is useful for cluster visualization, particularly with RNA-seq.
 [UMAP in R](./files/UMAP.md)

 ### PCA
+Principal component analysis (PCA) is the process of computing the principal components and using them to perform a change of basis on the data.
+PC1 is the most varying axis of data points, PC2 is the second most varying axis of data point that is independent from PC1, etc.
 [PCA in R](./files/PCA.md)

 ### Common Workflow Language